Crisp and Co. Banner Image

 Working out your finances is likely to be one of the toughest matters to discuss.
 Talking about money and how you are going to arrange your finances can bring out strong emotions in people, particularly feelings of anger, frustration and resentment.
 This can make it hard for separating couples to come to an agreement.

-Our specialist divorce solicitors have decades of experience providing advice to individuals whose former partners are trying to conceal money and property that should form part of the divorce settlement.
-Our goal is to prevent you from losing out financially and to make sure you get everything you need to move on with your life in confidence and financial security.
+Our specialist divorce solicitors have decades of experience providing Freezing Order advice to individuals whose former partners are trying to conceal money and property that should form part of the divorce settlement.
+Our goal is to prevent you from losing out financially and to make sure you get everything you need to move on with your life with confidence and financial security.

 We are highly experienced lawyers with specialist expertise in divorce cases involving High Net Worth Individuals and complex international assets.
 In recognition of these skills, we are members of the Law Society Family Law Advanced Accreditation scheme.